playcanvas/engine/README.md

 ## PlayCanvas Platform

-The PlayCanvas Engine is an open source game engine which you can use to create games or render 3D in the browser.
-In addition to the engine we also make the [PlayCanvas development platform](https://playcanvas.com/) which features an Visual Editor, asset management, hosting and publishing services.
+The PlayCanvas Engine is an open source engine which you can use to create games and 3D visualisation in the browser.
+In addition to the engine we also make the [PlayCanvas development platform](https://playcanvas.com/) which features an Visual Editor, asset management, code editing, hosting and publishing services.

 ## License